dethebera/100-days-of-Data-Science/README.md

 <br>

-# Day 22 to 42  - Mastering PANDAS and NUMPY
+# Day 22 to 32  -  PANDAS and NUMPY

-If you are thinking as to "Why on earth would anyone spend next 20 days learning a two libraries?"...
+If you are thinking as to "Why on earth would anyone spend next 10 days learning a two libraries?"...
 Then yes!
 About a year back, we would be on the same page..But I've realized the importance of these libraries over the course of months and how much we need it to get started with the basic analysis of data.

 Now if you have done some course on python and covered a little bit of pandas then it's great! <br>
 But if you are a beginner then we have got you covered too! 😉